apshu/grbl-dsPIC/README.md

 ## Update Summary for v2.0a
 - **IMPORTANT:** This update is for dsPIC dual core devices.
 No ATtiny or Mega compatibility

+- New compile-time feture to operate with Bluetooth serial converters.
+Now the commands may come from the bluetooth (Of wifi) module, and all responses are mirrrored to the main port and the secondary(BT) port.
+If the BT and main serial port baudrates are the same, you can enable the `BLUETOOTH_SERIAL_SHARE_TX` compile-time option, to use _PPS_ for mirroring UART TX.
+This frees up CPU resources by utilizing HW to UART TX mirroring.

 - New commads `M500`* and `M501`* to store and restore configuration on request.
 The automatic parameter storage is disabled to minimize NVM storage wear.
 If you change configuration please don't forget to save with `M500`.
 At first firmware flashing, the configuration is not automatically saved!

 - New command `M119`* to query GPIO state.